 Anyone who carries a phone on them is just a set of digits away from anyone else in the world.
 Most people think of this as a technological blessing.
 You can remind them it's also a curse.

 Effect: Pick a target you have physically met and interacted with.
-You can spend 1 Terror and touch a phone to connect to phone nearest to them.
+You can spend 1 Terror and 3 actions to touch a phone to connect to phone nearest to them.
 This ability works regardless of if the phone's off, or the battery's dead, or it's physically disconnected, or broken, or is just a child's toy or a prop.
 This ability may also connect to computers, tablets, smart appliances, or other devices set up to receive calls.

 The call you make cannot be traced, and lasts until one of you hangs up.
 This call does not give you any information about your target's location, though you can hear ambient noise in the background.